 Direct traffic to a relevant page instead of forcing visitors to find it themselves.
 Redirecting URLs is exceptionally time-sensitive, especially for large sites.
-Use an automated crawler when mapping valuable backlinks and URLs, so they are redirected before you launch a redesigned website.
+When mapping valuable backlinks and URLs, use an automated crawler to redirect them before you launch a redesigned website.

 It is wise to scan for broken links after the redesign goes live to fix links that may have gone astray or are subject to crawl errors that prevent pages from surfacing in Search Engine Result Pages.
 Broken links may be responsible for losing a visitor who will not return or convert.